 A New Era

-These are the questions on the minds of millions of executives around the globe.
+Furthermore, these are the questions on the minds of millions of executives around the globe.
 Many companies have changed at an alarming pace.
 The pandemic along with economic and national unrest has sped things up.
-Employees need your expertise, your industry knowledge along with your commitment to practicing self-awareness and self-regulation on their behalf.
+Therefore, employees need your expertise and your industry knowledge.
+In addition, they need your commitment to be practicing self-awareness and self-regulation on their behalf.

 Pre world-wide pandemic, executives planned for long-term sustainability.
 They evaluated where their strengths were best utilized at that time.
-You planned, established markers and measurements and moved forward with each team member from the front-line to the stakeholders.
+Moreover, you planned, established markers and measurements to move forward with each team member from the front-line to the stakeholders.
 It was about your capacity as CEO or business leader.
-Now, it’s about their capacity.
+Above all, now, it’s about their capacity.